Karun (musician)

 Karungari Mungai (born 7 July 1994), professionally known as Karun, is a Kenyan-based singer, songwriter and producer.
 Karun debuted in the music industry as a teenager as part of BET-nominated group Camp Mulla.
 Following the group's split in 2012, Karun returned to the Kenyan music industry after her studies and released a series of singles in 2019 one of which was launched as part of Mr Eazi's Empawa Arica Music Program.
 She has released several EP albums, singles and collaborations since.

 Early life

 From the age of six, Karun talked about being a singer and was supported by her family from early on.
 She drew inspiration Alicia Keys, India Arie, Amel Larriuex.
 She first entered a studio at the age of 13 and upon hearing her voice on the hook of a song, decided that she would pursue music.
 She attended the Berklee College of music.
-Karun attended Berklee College of Music.